Marlon Family IDEAS Center

 Three fabrication studios support the Design Thinking Studio, including a Digital Studio with 3D printers, a laser cutter, large format printer, and vinyl cutter; a Physical Fabrication Studio with CNC routers, a band saw, table saw, drill press, and hand tools; and a Media Room complete with instruments, microphones, and recording software.

-Our students are in the driver’s seat with the guidance of our Maker-in-Residence.
+Our students are in the driver’s seat with the guidance of our Maker-in-Residence, William Ayotte.
 Together they use interactive design to build prototypes, re-imagine them and then repeat.
 The result is a student who identifies problems and creates solutions.

-Design and Introduction to Fabrication empowers students by developing the mindset of a designer and the skill of a fabricator.
+Foundations for Makers empowers students to develop the mindset and skill set of a Maker.
 Students receive entry level training in the physical and digital studios and basic electronics.
 Projects allow for tool certification with hand and power tools; experience with design construction for laser fabrication; practice with fasteners and fastening techniques for assembling 3D objects from 2D parts; and incorporating soldering techniques and basic arduino programming into woodcraft projects.
 This course can be used to satisfy the Visual Arts departmental graduation requirement.
 (Cross listed with the Visual Arts Department.)

-This class will cover robotic design, programing, and designing and prototyping a mini-robot.
-Students will learn how to program in Scratch and progress quickly to programming the Lego EV3 for creative problem solving.
-Robotic design will extend to Arduino platforms and teach how to read sensors, control motors and lights, and write code to interact with the world.
-Skills learned include 3D printing and the use of laser cutter.
-(Cross-listed with Computer Science Department.
-Earns Computer Science credit.)
+This course introduces a variety of skills from robotic design, programing, and designing to prototyping a mini-robot.
+Students learn how to program in Scratch and progress quickly to programming the Lego EV3 for creative problem solving.
+Robotic design extend to Arduino platforms and teach how to read sensors, control motors and lights, and write code to interact with the world.
+(Cross listed with the Computer Science Department.
+Earns Computer Science departmental credit.)

 The Marlon Family IDEAS Center was made possible thanks to a generous gift from the Tony and Renee Marlon Charitable Foundation.